nanograv/holodeck/README.md

 2) Perform an 'editable' local installation: `cd holodeck; pip install -e . -r requirements-dev.txt`

 The 'editable' installation allows the code base to be modified, and have those changes take effect when using the `holodeck` module without having to rebuild/reinstall it.

-The package can be uninstalled with the command `pip uninstall holodeck`.

 ## Quickstart